open-telemetry/opamp-spec/specification.md

 be fairly trivially achieved by requiring "Content-Type: application/json" header.

 The Agent MAY compress the request body using gzip method and MUST specify "Content-Encoding: gzip" in that case.
 Server implementations MUST honour the "Content-Encoding" header and MUST support gzipped or uncompressed request bodies.

 The Server MAY compress the response if the Agent indicated it can accept compressed response via the "Accept-Encoding" header.

+## AgentToServer and ServerToAgent Messages

-## AgentToServer Message
+### AgentToServer Message

 The body of the OpAMP WebSocket message or HTTP body of the request is a binary serialized Protobuf message AgentToServer as defined below (all messages in this document are specified in
 [Protobuf 3 language](https://developers.google.com/protocol-buffers/docs/proto3)):

 ```protobuf
 message AgentToServer {